szsctt/ngs_barcodes/README.md

 ## Inputs

 Specify the inputs to the pipeline in a yaml file (an example `config.yml` is provided).
 This config file should consist of nested dictionaries specifying where the data is and how it is to be processed.
+This file must be placed in the installation directory.

 ### Sample